andrewcdysart/open-turnip-bots/README.md

 # Open Turnip Bots

 These Discord bots are intended to facilitate buying and selling of Turnips in Animal Crossing: New Horizon.
-They do this by allowing folks to create and join queues when their Daisy Mae or Nook prices are high, sharing the benefits of good prices with everyone on the Discord server! 😄
+They do this by allowing folks to create and join queues when their Daisy Mae prices are low, or their Nook prices are high, sharing the benefits of good prices with everyone on the Discord server! 😄

 ## Work in Progress